-Students examine how and why the media constructs and reflects reality and how audiences engage with, consume, read, create and produce media products.
-This study provides students with the opportunity to examine the media in both historical and contemporary contexts while developing skills in media design and production in a range of media forms.
 VCE Media provides students with the opportunity to analyse media concepts, forms and products in an informed and critical way.
 Students consider narratives, technologies and processes from various perspectives including an analysis of structure and features.
 They examine debates about the media's role in contributing to and influencing society.
 Students integrate these aspects of the study through the individual design and production of their media representations, narratives and products.
 VCE Media supports students to develop and refine their planning and analytical skills, critical and creative thinking and expression, and to strengthen their communication skills and technical knowledge.
 Students gain knowledge and skills in planning and expression valuable for participation in and contribution to contemporary society.
-This study leads to pathways for further theoretical and/or practical study at tertiary level or in vocational education and training settings; including screen and media, marketing and advertising, games and interactive media, communication design, photography and animation.
+This study leads to pathways for further theoretical and/or practical study at tertiary level or in vocational education and training settings; including screen and media, marketing and advertising, games and interactive media, communication and writing, graphic and communication design, photography and animation.

-ME01

-Media forms, representations and Australian stories
+Unit 1: ME01 Media forms, representations and Australian stories